 Did you learn something in this post that helps you be a better parent?

-Join the Benevolent Incendiary Society for free, and I’ll send you twice-monthly emails to help you raise kind and brilliant little humans.
+Become a Benevolent Incendiary on Patreon and twice-monthly updates to help you raise kind and brilliant little humans.